Intelligent Reflecting Surface (IRS)-Aided Covert Wireless Communications with Delay Constraint: Covert Communication Design with Global Channel State Information

 is feasible, if and only if $\sum_{n=1}^N|a_n|\geq |h_{aw}|$, where $a_n$ is the $n$-th element of $\mathbf{a}=\mathrm{diag}(\mathbf{h}^H_{rw})\mathbf{h}_{ar}$. \end{theorem}

 \begin{IEEEproof} The detailed proof is provided in Appendix A. \end{IEEEproof}

 We note that $\mathbf{v}^H\mathbf{a}$ is the equivalent channel coefficient of reflect-path from Alice to Willie through the IRS.
 We also note that $\sum_{n=1}^N|a_n|=||\mathbf{a}||_1$, which can be equivalently written as $||\mathbf{a}||_1=|\mathbf{v}^H\mathbf{a}|_1$ when $\rho_n=1,\forall n$.
 In addition, $h_{aw}$ is the channel coefficient of direct-path from Alice to Willie.
 Thus, Theorem~\ref{theorem1} implies that when the channel quality of the reflect-path is higher than that of the direct-path, perfect covertness can be achieved.
 Interestingly, Theorem~\ref{theorem1} also reveals that the additional reflect-path can deteriorate Willie's detection performance (i.e., Willie receives less covert information energy transmitted by Alice), when the reflect beamforming is properly designed.
 This essentially shows that the IRS is capable of effectively improving the communication covertness, which will be explicitly examined through solving the optimization problem (P1).
+We should point out that under the condition of achieving perfect covertness as given in Theorem~1, an eavesdropper is not able to wiretap any information from the legitimate transmission, since the eavesdropper cannot receive any useful signal for decoding the confidential information, which indicates that this condition can also be applied to guarantee the physical layer security\cite{Chen2017Survey}.

 It should be emphasized that problem $(\mathrm{P}1')$ given in \eqref{the1} is a special case of the problem (P1), where (P1) is non-convex due to the non-concave objective function and the non-convex covertness constraint~\eqref{PF1b}.
 In the following, we first propose a joint design based on PSCA algorithm to solve (P1) and then we develop a low-complexity solution to balance the computational complexity and the achievable covert communication performance.